 Story themes affect everything from color scheme to typography to the basemap and symbology of an express map, all with a single click.
-You can switch between themes as much as you like while trying to decide which one is most aligned with your story, watching your content transform right before your eyes.
+You can switch between themes as much as you like while trying to decide which one is most aligned with your story, watching your content transform immediately.

-The Preview mode lets you see a story as a user would.
+The Preview mode allows you to see a story as a user would.

-- Review the story for typos, missing alt text, continuity, and other changes you might want to make before publishing.
+- Review the story for typos, missing alt text, continuity, and other changes to make before publishing.

 Pay careful attention to the narrative flow, and the kinds of emotional responses it elicits.

-It's best to do a full review after you've taken a break from story crafting; you'd be surprised what you pick up on when you have fresh eyes.
+It's best to do a full review after you've taken a break from story crafting; you'd be surprised what you pick up on when you review the story a second time.
 Remember, storytelling is an iterative process.
 It's okay to change your mind about decisions you made when outlining your story.
 When in doubt, show someone else your draft and ask for their reaction.

-- If desired, now is a good time to ask others for feedback or suggestions for your story.
+- Optionally, now is a good time to ask others for feedback or suggestions for your story.

 Publish and share

 Finally, you'll publish your finished story and share it with others.
-Once published, you can choose to share the story with only people within your organization, or you can share it publically.
+Once it's published, you can choose to share the story with only people in your organization, or you can share it publicly.

 The Publish button is only visible in the Draft view.

-Sharing the story publicly would allow anyone to search and view your story.
-Choosing My organization keeps viewership limited to your ArcGIS organization.
-You can always update these sharing settings later through the More Options menu in the story builder's header.
+Sharing the story publicly allows anyone to search and view it.
+Choosing Organization keeps viewership limited to your ArcGIS organization.
+You can update these sharing settings later through the More Options menu in the story builder's header.

 The story is now available to others.
-You'll see the Draft badge is replaced with a Published badge.
+If you click More actions and Edit story, you see the Draft badge is replaced with a Published badge.

-After publishing, you can reopen your story in the builder and continue to make edits or updates without affecting the shared story.
-Make a change, and then look in the builder header to see the Published badge change to Unpublished Changes.
+After publishing, you can continue to make edits or updates without affecting the shared story.
+When you make a change, the Published badge in the builder header changes to Unpublished changes.
 This signals that you've made some revisions to your story, but they have yet to be pushed to the published version.

 Once you have your adjustments finalized, click Publish again to update the shared story.
-Or, you can discard your unpublished changes using the More Options menu in the header.
+Or you can discard your unpublished changes using the More actions menu in the header.
 This is also where you can unpublish your story entirely, which will revert it to a draft and unshare the story.